-Note: 2SLS regressions with robust standard errors clustered by county in parentheses.
-The unit of observation is county-election (Models 1 and 2) and county (Models 3 and 4).
+Note: Sources: QWI (2018), David Leip's Atlas of US Presidential Elections (2018), LAUS (2018).
+2SLS regressions with robust standard errors clustered by county (models 1 and 2) and robust standard errors (models 3 and 4) in parentheses.
+The unit of observation is county-election (models 1 and 2) and county (models 3 and 4).
 The outcome variable is the change in the Democratic candidate's vote share in county c in the 2008-2016 presidential elections.
 The key independent variables are manufacturing layoffs per worker broken down by race interacted with a dummy that scores one if the incumbent is a Democrat.
-Sources: QWI (2018), Dave Leip's Atlas of US Presidential Elections (2018), LAUS (2018).
+Robust standard errors in parentheses; p < 0.01, p < 0.05, p < 0.01.